 - Sufficient in amount

 In addition to this, the income must be verifiable.
 One of the most common approaches is obtaining a Verification of Employment (VOE) from your employer.
 This will tell the lender how much money you make, how long you’ve been there and your position at the company.
-It’s important to note that this process looks a little bit different for self-employed Veterans.
 Self-employed income can be tricky to verify, so it’s important to start the conversation with a loan specialist early in the homebuying journey.

 Qualifying Income for VA Loans